joeylockie/lockiemedia/AI_PROJECT_LOG.md

 ├── feature_shopping_list.js        # Manages the visibility and logic for the "Shopping List" smart view in the Task Manager.
 ├── feature_time_tracker.js         # Contains the UI logic and event handlers for the main Time Tracker page.
 └── feature_time_tracker_reminders.js # Manages the UI and logic for setting up automated reminders within the Time Tracker.
-4. Work Completed (Overall Project - High Level)
-Data Management: Implemented a full client-side data backup (export) and restore (import) feature using .json files.

-Application Versioning: Implemented a version display and a periodic background check that notifies the user when a new version of the application is available.

-Architecture Migration: Migrated the entire platform from a self-hosted Node.js microservice architecture to a purely client-side application.

-Data Layer Migration: Upgraded the data storage from localStorage to a robust IndexedDB database using the Dexie.js library, including a seamless, one-time data migration for existing users.

-File Structure Simplification: Flattened the project structure by moving all files from the /public directory to the root, preparing it for simple static hosting.

-Core Task Management: Functionalities implemented as a foundational module.

-Notes App Enhancements: Added notebook deletion and a full-featured Markdown editor.

-Calendar App Enhancements: Implemented a full-featured Week View with drag-and-drop and a live time indicator.

-5. Work Completed (Specific to Current Major Task)
-Date: 2025-07-30

-Task: Centralized Notification Service Implementation.

-Goal: To create a single, smart notification system that handles alerts for all platform apps, ensuring notifications are delivered regardless of which page is currently open.

-Sub-tasks Completed:

-Central Service Creation: Created a new `centralNotificationService.js` file.
-This service now contains all logic for checking due tasks and upcoming calendar events and runs on a single, efficient interval timer.

-Dashboard Integration: Added a "Test Notifications" button to `index.html` for easy debugging.
-Modified `dashboard_main.js` to initialize the new CentralNotificationService when the app loads and to handle clicks on the new test button.

-App Refactoring:
-Modified `feature_desktop_notifications.js` (Tasks) to remove its internal notification-checking timer and logic.
-It is now only responsible for managing the UI for task notification settings.
-Modified `calendar_main.js` (Calendar) to remove its internal notification-checking timer and logic.
-It now only manages the UI for calendar notification settings.

-Settings Isolation (Bug Fix):
-Updated `feature_desktop_notifications.js` to save its settings to a unique `taskNotifications` key in user preferences.
-Updated `calendar_main.js` to save its settings to a unique `calendarNotifications` key in user preferences.
-Updated `centralNotificationService.js` to read from these two separate keys, resolving a bug where settings in one app would overwrite the other.

-6. Current Focus / Next Steps
-Current Major Task/Feature Being Worked On:

-Name: None.
+## 4. Work Completed (Overall Project - High Level)
+* **Data Management:** Implemented a full client-side data backup (export) and restore (import) feature using .json files.
+* **Application Versioning:** Implemented a version display and a periodic background check that notifies the user when a new version of the application is available.
+* **Architecture Migration:** Migrated the entire platform from a self-hosted Node.js microservice architecture to a purely client-side application.
+* **Data Layer Migration:** Upgraded the data storage from localStorage to a robust IndexedDB database using the Dexie.js library, including a seamless, one-time data migration for existing users.
+* **File Structure Simplification:** Flattened the project structure by moving all files from the `/public` directory to the root, preparing it for simple static hosting.
+* **Core Task Management:** Functionalities implemented as a foundational module.
+* **Notes App Enhancements:** Added notebook deletion and a full-featured Markdown editor.
+* **Calendar App Enhancements:** Implemented a full-featured Week View with drag-and-drop and a live time indicator.
+* **Centralized Notifications:** Created a single, smart notification system that handles alerts for all platform apps.

+## 5. Work Completed (Specific to Current Major Task)
+**Date:** 2025-08-01

+**Task:** Time Tracker Enhancements & Cleanup.

+**Goal:** To improve the functionality of the Time Tracker's history page, optimize the database, and clean up unused application components.

+**Sub-tasks Completed:**

+1.  **Calendar UI Improvement:**
+    * Modified `calendar_main.js` to display the start time for non-all-day events directly on the month view grid.
+2.  **Budget App Removal:**
+    * Removed the "Budget Planner" link from the quick links widget in `dashboard_main.js`.
+    * Deleted the `budget.html` file from the project.
+3.  **Time History Page Overhaul:**
+    * Fixed a date-formatting bug in `utils.js` that was causing "Invalid Date" to appear in the report header.
+    * Refactored `time_history_main.js` to display each time log as an individual entry instead of a daily summary.
+    * Added "Edit" and "Delete" buttons to each log entry in the history view.
+    * Enabled the "Edit" button by exporting the `openTimeEntryModal` function from `feature_time_tracker.js` and calling it from `time_history_main.js`.
+4.  **Database Optimization:**
+    * Created a new database version and migration function in `database.js`.
+    * The migration removes the redundant `durationMs` property and shortens all other property keys (e.g., `startTime` -> `s`) for `time_log_entries` to save significant space.
+    * Updated `timeTrackerService.js`, `time_history_main.js`, and `dashboard_main.js` to be compatible with the new, compact data format.
+5.  **Bug Fixes:**
+    * Fixed a `ReferenceError` for `EventBus` in `time_history_main.js` by adding the missing import.
+    * Fixed a `TypeError` in `utils.js` by making the `formatTime` function correctly handle `Date` objects as input.

+## 6. Current Focus / Next Steps
+**Current Major Task/Feature Being Worked On:**

+* **Name:** None.
 Project is awaiting the next development objective.

-Goal for this Task: N/A
+* **Goal for this Task:** N/A

-Specific questions for AI (if any):
+**Specific questions for AI (if any):**

-None.
+* None.

-Blockers (if any):
+**Blockers (if any):**

-None.
+* None.

-7. Known Issues / Bugs
+## 7. Known Issues / Bugs
-None.
+* None.

-8. Future/Pending Work (Overall Project - High Level)
+## 8. Future/Pending Work (Overall Project - High Level)
-Data Management: Manual data import/restore feature is now implemented.

-Security: Future enhancements could include adding an optional encryption layer before saving to IndexedDB.
+* **Security:** Future enhancements could include adding an optional encryption layer before saving to IndexedDB.

-UI/UX: Continuously improve the user interface and experience across all apps.
+* **UI/UX:** Continuously improve the user interface and experience across all apps.

-automation.html To be built out at a future date.

-budget.html To be built out at a future date.
+* **automation.html:** To be built out at a future date.

-9. Important Notes / Decisions Made
+## 9. Important Notes / Decisions Made
-Versioning Scheme: Adopted the Semantic Versioning (MAJOR.MINOR.PATCH) standard for the application.
-The current version is now **1.4.0**.
+* **Versioning Scheme:** Adopted the Semantic Versioning (MAJOR.MINOR.PATCH) standard for the application.
+The current version is now **1.6.0**.

-Data Layer Upgrade to IndexedDB: The application's data persistence layer has been upgraded from localStorage to IndexedDB (via the Dexie.js library).
+* **Data Layer Upgrade to IndexedDB:** The application's data persistence layer has been upgraded from localStorage to IndexedDB (via the Dexie.js library).
 This was done to provide a more scalable, performant, and resilient data storage solution capable of handling larger amounts of data and more complex queries.

-PIVOTAL DECISION: Migration to Client-Side Architecture: The project has been fundamentally changed from a complex, self-hosted Node.js microservice application to a pure client-side application.
+* **PIVOTAL DECISION: Migration to Client-Side Architecture:** The project has been fundamentally changed from a complex, self-hosted Node.js microservice application to a pure client-side application.

-File Structure: The project's file structure has been flattened, with all necessary files moved to the root directory to simplify deployment on static hosting services.
+* **File Structure:** The project's file structure has been flattened, with all necessary files moved to the root directory to simplify deployment on static hosting services.

-Data Backup Strategy: The backup strategy is a client-side .json file export and import.
+* **Data Backup Strategy:** The backup strategy is a client-side .json file export and import.
+* **Time Log Optimization:** The `time_log_entries` table in the database has been optimized to save space by removing redundant data and shortening property names.
+A database migration handles the conversion for existing users.